ComputingStack/Uniview-OpenStack-Portal/README.md

 2. Visit http://www.computingstack.com, or contact admin@computingstack.com!

 # Get Started with docker-compose
+Below process are applicable to both Uniview free edition (or called based edition) and enterprise edition

 Step 1: OpenStack backend is up.
 The minimal requirement is to have Keystone running.